Deploy and run a universal forwarder inside a Docker container

 Deploy Splunk universal forwarder Docker containers

-You deploy Splunk universal forwarder inside a Docker container by downloading and launching the required universal forwarder Docker image.
+You can deploy Splunk universal forwarder inside a Docker container by downloading and launching the required universal forwarder Docker image.
 The image is an executable package that includes everything you need to run Splunk universal forwarder.
-A container is a runtime instance of an image.
+For Splunk Enterprise instructions, see Deploy and run Splunk Enterprise inside a Docker container in the Installation Manual.

 - From a shell prompt, run the following command to download the required universal forwarder image to your local Docker image library.